niemasd/TreeCluster/README.md

 * **Max:** Cluster the leaves such that the following conditions hold for each cluster:
     1. The maximum pairwise distance between leaves in the cluster is below *t*
     2. Leaves cannot be connected by branches with support below *s*

+* **Avg Clade:** Cluster the leaves such that the following conditions hold for each cluster:
+    1. The average pairwise distance between leaves in the cluster is below *t*
+    2. Leaves cannot be connected by branches with support below *s*
+    3. The leaves in the cluster must define a clade in *T*

 ## Requirements
 * [Biopython](http://biopython.org/)